 Realistic Solar Thermal Markets in Canada Without Incentives

 What is happening is municipalities are deciding to reduce their footprints themselves but municipalities have to justify their tax dollar investments to their constituents.
 It comes down to what value is placed on the carbon and other pollutants.
-In BC the carbon tax will cap out at $30/ tonne in 2012.
+In BC the carbon is $30/ tonne.
 Experts have cited that the carbon tax needs to be $150/tonne to affect any real change.
 In natural gas dollars $30/tonne represents about $1.50/GJ.
 Its about 15% of what we currently pay in BC.
 If we consider the value of the carbon or the environmental cost of the carbon to really be $150/tonne then we can add 75% to the cost of the natural gas.
 Now we're at a 16-32 year payback potential for our example residential system of 6 square meters of solar collector and 120 gallons storage at the bargain price of $8000 installed.
 In regions on electricity or higher natural gas costs like Vancouver Island the payback drops almost in half and solar looks quite attractive.